 Automatic capture of anonymous data when there is no registration:

-ConSol stores log files that track IP addresses to analyze trends, diagnose problems with its servers, and monitor traffic and usage to better serve its customers and website visitors.
+ConSol stores log files that contain IP addresses to analyze trends, diagnose problems with its servers, and monitor traffic and usage to better serve its customers and website visitors.

 Visitors may change whether they want to accept cookies beyond the technically necessary ones at any time (opt in):